steve1066d/softub-wifi/README.md

 ### It does this by:
 * It uses a custom circuit board with a Seed XIAO ESP32S3 that plugs into the controller board where the display and temperature sensor currently plug into.
-* The display and display and temperature sensors plug into this circuit board.
+* The display and temperature sensors plug into the adapter circuit board.
 * It uses Adafruit 16 bit ADC and DAC boards to perform high accuracy temperature reads and reporiting.
 (It is probably overkill, as the ESP32 has analog in and out, but the boards weren't very expensive).
 * It communicates with both the board and display, and works with both the softub buttons and Wifi.
 * It emulates pressing the hottub up and down buttons in response to change in the set temperature.